soulwing/cas-extension/README.md

 ### From Source

-Clone this repository and then runMaven at the top level of the source tree.
+Clone this repository and then run Maven at the top level of the source tree.
 ```
 mvn -P wildfly8 clean install
 ```